-- Documented proof of completed immunizations and diagnostic tests as identified in the Student Immunization Form - 2.
-Documented proof of current Basic Life Support (BLS) for Health Care Providers (Level 3) at the time or enrolment or within one month of commencement of the program. - Students are responsible to maintain current immunizations and BLS throughout the duration of the program.
-These requirements may change during the program as determined with the Qatar Minister of Public Health and clinical partners hosting student practicums.
+- Documented proof of completed immunizations and diagnostic tests as identified in the Student Immunization form - Documented proof of current Basic Life Support for Health Care Providers Level 3 certification at the time of enrolment or within one month of commencement of the program. - Students are responsible to maintain current immunizations and BLS certification throughout the duration of the program.
+These requirements may change during the program as determined by the Qatar Ministry of Public Health and clinical partners hosting student placements. - 4.
+Personal Protective Equipment (PPE) such as scrubs and lab coats are needed for labs and clinical practicums. - 5.
+It is the student's responsibility to arrange transportation to and from clinical practicum sites. - 6.
+Additional program costs may include textbooks and a mobile phone which supports access to specialized applications. - 7.
+Students completing this program may choose to apply to write CSRT certification exams at an additional cost.